yahoo/OneMobileSDK-releases-android/SDK CHANGELOG.md

 Unreleased
 ----------
+- Added propagating of ad skip in case of wrapper
 - Jenkins removal
 - SD migration
 - SDK should ignore the subtitle format if we can’t parse it